szatko/romanowski.github.io/_posts/toolfriendly/2015-03-20-pattern-matching.md

 }
 ```

 Only difference is line breaking.
-It is not python so why it matters?
+It is not python so why does it matters?
 Tools like code coverage or debuggers usually use JDI.
-And JDI is line-based - every line of bytecode has it's mapping to a line in source code.
+And JDI is line-based - every line of bytecode has its mapping to a line in source code.

 Let's take a look at case statement in byte code: